Anouck96/AnalyzingPatternsOfConversationalBreakdown/README.md

 ## Clustering
 - bert_cluster.py Contains the code to apply clustering to the user utterances before a repair by using bert sentence embeddings.
-- table.txt Contains results of the clustering.
+- results.txt Contains results of the clustering.